Complex Regional Pain Syndrome

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-Synonyms: reflex sympathetic dystrophy (RSD), causalgia.
+Synonyms: reflex sympathetic dystrophy, causalgia.
 Earlier synonyms no longer used: algodystrophy, algoneurodystrophy, Sudeck's atrophy, shoulder-hand syndrome, reflex neurovascular dystrophy, fracture disease

 Occasionally, it affects parts of the body other than the limbs.
 It may also arise in the absence of injury.

-The exact pathophysiology is unclear but CRPS is not a psychological disorder.
+The exact pathophysiology is unclear but complex regional pain syndrome is not a psychological disorder.
 It appears to result from an individual's abnormal response to injury involving neural inflammation, vasomotor dysfunction and maladaptive neuroplasticity.

 - CRPS I - pain which develops in the absence of identifiable nerve injury (previously called reflex sympathetic dystrophy).

 - CRPS II - pain in the presence of damage to a major nerve (previously called causalgia).

 However, these types do not alter management, although they may still be important in medico-legal cases.